 “Healthy Soils are Full of Life”

 The National Conservation Contest is open to Kindergarten—12th Grade students.
 Homeschool, Private and Public Schools are welcome to participate.
 Sponsored by: Pickens County 4-H, Farm Bureau, Pickens County Stormwater Partners, Clemson Extension, and Forestry.
 Please contact Pickens Soil & Water Conservation District for more details at: 864-878-6155.

 South Carolina Envirothon

 The Envirothon is North America’s largest high school environmental competition.
 It is a hands-on outdoor competition geared for teaching 9-12th grade students about the environment and natural resources.
 Teams of 5 students are tested on their knowledge of aquatics, forestry, soils, wildlife, a current environmental issue and an oral presentation.
-The topic for 2016 is Invasive Species: A Challenge to the Environment, Economy and Society.
+The topic for 2017 is Agricultural Soil and Water Conservation

 In observance of South Carolina Arbor Day on December 4, 2015, some Pickens County Students planted a tree.